NevenNabil/Alx_GP_EventPulse/README.md

 The technology stack used is primarily centered around web development using JavaScript and related frameworks and libraries.
 Here's a breakdown:

 1. JavaScript (JS):
    - JavaScript is the primary programming language used for web development.
-It's used for both client-side and server-side development.
+It's used for both client-side development and server-side development.

 2. React:
    - React is a JavaScript library for building user interfaces.
 It's widely used for creating single-page applications (SPAs) and dynamic web interfaces.